Luis Arraez Player Props: Marlins vs. Phillies

 Luis Arraez At The Plate

-- Arraez leads Miami with an OBP of .437, plus a team-best slugging percentage of .475.
+- Arraez has an OPS of .915, fueled by an OBP of .439 to go with a slugging percentage of .477.
+All three of those stats are tops among Miami hitters this season.

-- Among qualified hitters, he ranks first in batting average, while his on-base percentage ranks first and he is 43rd in slugging.
+- Among qualified hitters in MLB play, his batting average ranks first, his on-base percentage ranks first, and he is 40th in the league in slugging.

-- Arraez is batting .333 during his last games and is on an eight-game hitting streak.
+- Arraez will look to extend his nine-game hitting streak.
+He's batting .389 over the course of his last outings.

-- Arraez has picked up a hit in 83.3% of his 84 games this season, with more than one hit in 41.7% of those games.
+- Arraez has picked up a hit in 83.5% of his 85 games this year, with more than one hit in 41.2% of them.

-- In 27 games this season (32.1%), Arraez has picked up an RBI, and in 10 of those games (11.9%) he had two or more.
+- Arraez has had an RBI in 28 games this year (32.9%), including 10 multi-RBI outings (11.8%).
 He has also driven home three or more of his team's runs in two contests.

-- He has scored in 33 games this season (39.3%), including multiple runs in seven games.
+- He has scored in 33 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.